-Students considered independent by the U.S. Department of Education must provide within 6 weeks (failure to provide required documents
+Students considered independent by the U.S. Department of Education must provide within 6 weeks (failure to provide required documents within 6 weeks may result in inability to perform verification and inability to receive Pell grant):

-- Completed Verification Worksheet (signed by the student and spouse, if applicable), - Other requested documentation which often includes but is not limited to: - Copy of the student's and spouse's 2013 tax transcript (available on IRS.gov) unless student has used the IRS data transfer and made no changes, - Documentation of any other income/earnings from 2013, - If any household members apart from the student will be in a college other than NWIC, proof of enrollment must accompany the worksheet.
+- Completed Verification Worksheet (signed by the student and spouse, if applicable), - ✓ Other requested documentation which often includes but is not limited to: - Copy of the student's and spouse's 2019 tax transcript (available on IRS.gov) unless student has used the IRS data transfer and made no changes, - Documentation of any other income/earnings from 2019, or - > Verification of Non-filer status. - ➤ If any household members apart from the student will be in a college other than NWIC, proof of enrollment must accompany the worksheet.